 - Build a highly automated facility to sort and deconstruct polyester textiles because the inability of recycling processes to handle more than one type of textile waste and the potential for unsorted waste to introduce contamination make sorting necessary.

-- Build a chemical recycling facility to process polyester textiles because using chemicals for recycling is critical to sustaining the quality of textile fiber over many iterations.
+- Build a chemical recycling facility to process polyester textiles because chemical recycling is critical to sustaining the quality of textile fiber over many iterations.